 What causes sensitive skin in dogs?

 - Diet: your dog’s diet can have an adverse effect on skin health.
-Some dogs are allergic to certain food groups (e.g. certain proteins or corn-based gluten products) and this can precipitate skin issues
+Some dogs are allergic to certain food groups (e.g. certain proteins or corn-based gluten products) and this can precipitate skin issues.
+Find out more about food allergies in dogs.

 - Allergies: some dogs have a genetic predisposition to be more sensitive to some of the most common allergens.
 This list includes, but is not limited to, pollen, grass or dust mites